-- 3.16 The St term of the Licence determines the operating expenditure (opex), other costs and margin which Power NI can recover through its tariff. - 3.17 Detailed information on the determination of operating cost and other cost allowances which underpins the proposed St term can be found in Chapter 4.
-Detailed information on our assessment of the margin which Power NI should be able to recover to finance its business can be found in Chapter 5. - 3.18 The key monetary values in this section are in October 2023 prices.
+- 3.26 The S_t term of the licence determines the operating expenditure (Opex), other costs and margin which Power NI can recover through its tariff. - 3.27 Detailed information on the final determination of operating cost and other cost allowances which will underpin the St term can be found in Chapter 4.
+Detailed information on our assessment of the margin which Power NI should be able to recover to finance its business can be found in Chapter 5.

+3.28 The key monetary values in this section are in October 2023 prices.
 As noted above, CPIH will be applied as a general measure of inflation to determine the maximum allowed unit price for electricity in nominal terms.